 • Overview of the benefits of fiberglass pools

-• Brief explanation of the DIY installation process
+• Brief explanation of the installation process

 Preparation